 After the dialogue session ended, adults and students dined on a lunch donated by Carrabba’s Italian Grill in South Miami and were asked to share what they learned from the experience.
 The adult guests unanimously praised the students for their thoughtful, passionate presentations and encouraged them to become a force for change themselves.
 The group identified three goals to advance in the coming months and will provide updates to attendees regularly.

-For more information or to get involved in next year’s Youth Dialogue Day, please contact Margaret Sotham, Director of the South Miami Drug-Free Coalition, 305.962.5606 or firstname.lastname@example.org.
+For more information or to get involved in next year’s Youth Dialogue Day, please contact Margaret Sotham, Director of the South Miami Drug-Free Coalition, 305.962.5606 or email@example.com.You might be interested in these stories:

 Short URL: http://www.communitynewspapers.com/?p=37474